 Yes, you can typically feed after administering Neopeptine.
 It's generally recommended to follow the dosage instructions provided by a healthcare professional for optimal digestive health.

-Neopeptine is generally considered safe for infants when used as directed by a healthcare professional.
+Neopeptine drops is generally considered safe for infants when used as directed by a healthcare professional.
 However, it's important to consult with a pediatrician before administering any medication to infants for appropriate dosage and guidance.

 No, Neopeptine is not a probiotic.
 It is a combination of digestive enzymes and carminatives commonly used to aid digestion and alleviate symptoms like bloating and discomfort.